farcasterxyz/docs/docs/developers/frames/resources.md

 - [Airstack Frames SDK](https://github.com/Airstack-xyz/airstack-frames-sdk) - integrate onchain data into Frames
 - [Vercel OG](https://vercel.com/docs/functions/og-image-generation) - use satori and resvg-js to generate PNG images from HTML and CSS

-#### Examples

-- [frames.js examples](https://framesjs.org/examples/basic) - a collection of 20+ examples that cover basic and advanced topics
-- [Linktree](https://replit.com/@soren/Linktree-Frame?v=1) - A simple frame that links to four other pages.
-- [Onchain Cow](https://github.com/WillPapper/On-Chain-Cow-Farcaster-Frame) - A cow clicker-like game.
-- [FC Polls](https://github.com/farcasterxyz/fc-polls) - Create and run polls within frames.
-- [Claim or Mint](https://github.com/horsefacts/base-mint-with-warps) - Lets users claim an NFT if they meet certain criteria.

 <br/>

-A more detailed list of resources can be found at [awesome-frames](https://github.com/davidfurlong/awesome-frames).
+A more extensive list of resources can be found at [awesome-frames](https://github.com/davidfurlong/awesome-frames).